-The Australian laws regarding Overstaying Your visas are outlined in the Migration Act 1958 (Cth) and the Migration Regulations 1994 (Cth).
-When you apply for a visa to come to Australia, you agree to comply with all of the conditions of that visa, including the requirement that you leave Australia before your visa expires.
-If you remain in Australia after your visa has expired you will be considered an unlawful non-citizen.
-An unlawful non-citizen can be detained and then deported from Australia and the Australian government can recover the costs of doing so from them.
+The laws regarding overstaying Australian visas are outlined in the Migration Act 1958 (Cth) and the Migration Regulations 1994 (Cth).
+When a person applies for a visa to come to Australia, they agree to comply with all of the conditions of that visa, including the requirement that they leave Australia before the visa expires.
+If a person remains in Australia after their visa has expired they will be considered an unlawful non-citizen.
+An unlawful non-citizen can be detained and then deported from Australia and the Australian government can recover the associated costs from them.

-If you are in Australia and your visa will be expiring soon you should resolve your immigration status before your current visa expires.
-You may be able to extend your current visa, apply for a bridging visa or apply for a different class of visa, depending upon the reasons why you want to extend your stay in Australia.
+If a person is in Australia and their visa will be expiring soon they should resolve their immigration status before their current visa expires.
+They may be able to extend their current visa, apply for a bridging visa or apply for a different class of visa, depending upon the reasons why they want to extend their stay in Australia.

-When overstaying your visa, it is important that you contact the Department of Home Affairs (DoHA) immediately and they can advise you of your options.
-Overstaying your visa can have significant consequences if you want to return to Australia in the future for any reason.
-If your visa has expired and you have purchased a ticket to another country you should not go to the airport and attempt to leave normally as you may be arrested and taken to a detention centre.
-You should take your ticket with you to the DoHA and apply for a Bridging Visa E on Form #1008.
-This will most likely be granted and you will usually be allowed to stay until your flight date.
+When a person is overstaying a visa, it is important that they contact a lawyer or Migration Agent immediately and be advised of their options.
+Overstaying a visa can have significant consequences if the person wants to return to Australia in the future for any reason.
+If a visa has expired and the holder has purchased a ticket to another country they should not go to the airport and attempt to leave normally as they may be arrested and taken to a detention centre.
+A person in this situation should apply for a Bridging Visa E on Form #1008.
+This will most likely be granted and they will usually be allowed to stay until the flight date.

-If you remain in Australia illegally for more than 28 days after your visa has expired, any future application for an Australian visa will be subject to an exclusion period.
-That means that you will be unable to be granted a visa to travel to or to stay in Australia for a minimum of three years.
-This period will apply even if you left Australia voluntarily.
-Further, even after this three year period has finished, you will not be able to get another visa unless you repay any debts you owe to the Commonwealth Government.
-This will include the costs of detaining you and removing you from the country if you have not already paid them.
-However, even if you have overstayed your visa by more than 28 days you may still have other options available to you.
+If a person remains in Australia illegally for more than 28 days after their visa has expired, any future application for an Australian visa will be subject to an exclusion period.
+That means that they will be unable to be granted a visa to travel to or to stay in Australia for a minimum of three years.
+This period will apply even if they left Australia voluntarily.
+Further, even after this three year period has finished, they will not be able to get another visa unless they repay any debts they owe to the Commonwealth Government.
+This will include the costs of detaining and removing them from the country if they have not already paid them.
+However, even if a person has overstayed their visa by more than 28 days they may still have other options available.
 You should seek legal advice as to your options if you are in this situation.

 Further Visa Options